Whopper: History

 The packaging has undergone many changes since its inception.
 Unlike McDonald's, the company never used the clamshell style box made of Styrofoam, so when the environmental concerns over Styrofoam came to a head in the late-1980s, the company was able to tout its use of paperboard boxes for its sandwiches.
 To cut back on the amount of paper that the company used, the paperboard box was eliminated in 1991 and was replaced with waxed paper.
 For a short time in 2002, the company used a gold-toned, aluminum foil wrapping for the sandwich as part of the 45th anniversary of the sandwich.
 The packaging was changed again in 2012 when the company moved to a half-wrapped sandwich packaged in a paperboard box, marking a return to the paperboard box for its packaging since 1991.

 The Whopper Jr. was created, by accident, in 1963 by Luis Arenas-Pérez (a.k.a.
 Luis Arenas), the only Latino in the Burger King Hall of Fame and president and CEO of Burger King in Puerto Rico.
 Upon the opening of the first Burger King restaurant in Carolina, Puerto Rico, the molds for the (standard) Whopper buns had not yet arrived to Puerto Rico from the United States mainland and thus there were no buns to make and sell the company's flagship Whopper offering.
 Arenas opted for honoring the advertised opening date but using the much smaller regular hamburger buns locally available.
 The result was such a success that Burger King adopted it worldwide and called it the Whopper Jr.

 In 2020, as part of a global advertising campaign showing the company's commitment to dropping all artificial preservatives, Burger King ran the "Moldy Whopper" ad showing a Whopper decomposing and rotting over a period of 34 days.
 The Moldy Whopper campaign reached a level of awareness 50 percent higher than Burger King's ad in the 2019 Super Bowl.

 Competitors' products

 Competitors such as McDonald's and Wendy's have attempted to create burgers similar to the Whopper, often nicknamed a Whopper Stopper during the development phase.
-Wendy's created the Big Classic with similar toppings but served on a bulkie roll, while McDonald's has created at least six different versions, including the McDLT, the Arch Deluxe, and the Big N' Tasty, most of which generally failed and are not sold in most restaurants today.
+Wendy's created the Big Classic with similar toppings but served instead on a bulkie roll, while McDonald's has created at least six different versions, including the McDLT, the Arch Deluxe, and the Big N' Tasty, most of which generally failed and are not sold in most restaurants today.